BloodyKatana47/YTDL/README.md

 - `API_HASH`: Can be obtained here - https://my.telegram.org.

 **There you can find an example of .env file.**

-## Connecting Google account
-#### First time you launch account.py you have to follow the link shown in terminal and enter the code that will also be displayed in terminal.
-#### This will allow the bot to use your Google account in order to get access to YouTube.

 ### Show some ❤️ and ⭐ the repo to support the project!